mukeshsoni/mukeshsoni.github.io/_posts/2015-03-15-javascript-unit-testing-the-how-part-I.md

+---
+layout: post
+title: JavaScript Unit Testing - the HOW - Part I
+---

 Testing javascript is a tricky affair.
 Mainly because you can't directly run your javascript written for a browser us something like 'js myjstest.js' in the command line.
 Surely there are testing frameworks and task managers like grunt which finally enable you to do exactly that, but it's a lot of plumbing to get going.
 The second reason it's tough to test javascript is because of it's async nature.
 Testing asynchronous functions is kind of a pain in the ass.